 Eli Guinnee.
 The State Librarian of New Mexico, Eli appreciates the cultural vitality and richness of even the most remote communities.
 His research interests include regenerative design and development, and formal and informal community computation systems.
 His current projects include the Indigenous Digital Archives, Libraries as Launchpads, Communities+Libraries, and the New Mexico Poet Laureate Program & Poetry Center.
-Visit the New Mexico State Library for more on their work.
+Visit the New Mexico State Library for more on his work.

 Rick Bonney – Retired director of the Cornell Lab of Ornithology’s Public Engagement in Science Program and founding editor of the journal Citizen Science: Theory and Practice, Rick Bonney has guided the the Rural Library Service & Social Wellbeing project through each of the team’s most pivotal methodological decisions.
 Now a Visiting Scholar at Cornell, Rick serves as a methodology and assessment consultant to numerous projects around the world.